 - Gardening projects: Plant a new rose bush or your favorite vegetable.
 If your space is limited, container gardening can be a great choice.
 If you love cooking, think of how wonderful it would be to have fresh herbs on hand to cook with.

-- Crafts projects: If you’ve never tried knitting, crochet, sewing, wood working, drawing (the list is really endless) and always wanted to learn, this is the perfect time.
+- Crafts projects: Have you always wanted to try your hand at knitting, crocheting, sewing, woodworking, or drawing?
+This is the perfect time.
 There are many online classes to get you started.
-Select an easy project that you will enjoy and won’t overwhelm you.
-For instance, if you’re interested in crochet, think of making a dish cloth for the kitchen as a first project.
-It doesn’t have to be perfect and will be enough for you to get your feet wet in a new skill and find our if you like it before you invest a lot into it.
+Select an easy project that you will enjoy and that won’t overwhelm you.
+For instance, if you’re interested in crochet, think of making a dishcloth for the kitchen as a first project.
+Your project doesn’t have to be perfect.
+It will be enough for you to get your feet wet in a new skill.
+You will also learn if you like it before you invest a lot in it.

 When you’re dealing with your most difficult situations, writing about them is a great outlet and can be so cathartic.
 I read in Sheryl Sandberg’s book, Option B: Facing Adversity, Building Resilience, and Finding Joy, how she used journaling to deal with the loss of her husband.
 By writing down your thoughts and feelings you’re able to release deep emotions that you would normally hold in.
 You can write in a plain notebook or choose to use beautiful bullet journaling formats to organize your thoughts.
 There is no right or wrong, the goal is to get it out on paper and release your emotions.
 Just be true to yourself.

 While we’ve all been taught the golden rule, Love others as you love yourself.
 We rarely hear the other side of the story.
 You have to love and care for yourself for the golden rule to be something to strive for.
-I hope that some of these tip and techniques will help you deal with difficult situations.
+I hope that some of these tips and techniques will help you reduce stress and deal with difficult situations.
 What other practices have helped you?